 Should I Give Echinacea to My Dog?

 While a few studies have been done on the efficacy of echinacea for dogs, they have lacked control groups and large sample sizes, causing their results to be easily disputed.
-Almost all evidence for echinacea being effective for dogs has been anecdotal--”My dog had a raspy cough and I gave him echinacea everyday for two weeks and he got better.”
-As with nearly every question about your dog’s health, it’s best to ask your dog’s veterinarian whether echinacea is a good idea for your dog.
+Almost all evidence for echinacea being effective for dogs has been anecdotal - ”My dog had a raspy cough and I gave him echinacea every day for two weeks and he got better.”
+As with nearly every question about your dog’s health, it’s best to ask the veterinarian whether echinacea is a good idea for your furry companion.

 What Other Herbs Can I Give My Dog?